 Caffeine stimulates the central nervous system within just 15 minutes of you finishing that cup – and the effects can last for hours.

 Caffeine also increases your stress hormones (catecholamines.)
 This kicks off a chain reaction – releasing cortisol and increasing insulin – which can leave you feeling stressed rather than giving you the boost you wanted.

-Stress can have a very physical impact on your body, as well as your mental health – here are some of the physical symptoms associated with stress.
+Stress can have a very physical impact on your body, as well as your mental health.

 Studies suggest that coffee could contribute to acid reflux and heartburn.
 It also irritates the gallbladder and colon which may cause stomach pain and irregular bowel movements.